MuzzammilShah/Road-to-AI/docs/PythonProgramming/practical-python/05_Object_model/00_Overview.md

-# 5. Inner Workings of Python Objects
+# Module 5: Inner Workings of Python Objects

 This section covers some of the inner workings of Python objects.
 Programmers coming from other programming languages often find